Amit is a Manager in Palladium, a global impact firm working to link social progress and commercial growth.

-Amit worked as a Manager in the Digital Financial Services domain of MSC India from May 2015 to March 2019.
+Amit worked as a Manager in the Digital Financial Services domain of MSC.
 He has over five years of experience gained through projects in the IT industry, banking and financial services sector, agricultural sector, and payments, etc. Amit specializes in project management, consulting, qualitative research, data analysis including applied econometrics, payments industry, behavioral economics, pilot testing, and agency banking operations.
 He has worked extensively with community-based structures organized in the form of Self Help Groups.

 Posts by Amit Joshi

 eNAM platform to digitize the marketing of agricultural produce in India

 India’s eNAM platform enables trading of primary agricultural produce and connects markets through an online platform.
 MSC has been supporting the central and the provincial governments in the design, policy reforms, and implementation of the eNAM program.
 Many of the design improvements have been accepted and implemented.
 The cumulative volume of electronic trade on eNAM had crossed about INR 482 billion (USD 6.5 billion) by September, 2018.

 The insurance industry and the culture of insurance in Mozambique are in an evolving stage.
 Given the current state of micro-insurance in Mozambique, it is very essential to have a focused approach towards developing an enabling ecosystem in Mozambique.

 High-Hanging Fruit and Easy Catch—Merchants who need additional “hooks” and hand-holding